a-hodges/ist-tutoring/README.md

         * See [this page](http://docs.sqlalchemy.org/en/latest/dialects/) for details about SQLAlchemy dialects and DBAPIs
         * The database URI must include the database dialect (eg. `postgresql://user:pass@localhost/test` would be a postgres database)
     4. Run with the `--debug` or `--reload` option to run in debug mode
-4. Access the database manually to add configuration information
+6. Access the database manually to add configuration information
     1. In the configuration table the Google API client ID from earlier goes in the setting column of the row with the name `GOOGLE_CONSUMER_KEY`
     2. Also in configuration, the Google API client secret goes in the setting column of the row with the name `GOOGLE_CONSUMER_SECRET`
     3. Add the reCAPTCHA site key to the configuration in the `GOOGLE_CAPTCHA_KEY` row
     4. Add the reCAPTCHA secret key to the configuration in the `GOOGLE_CAPTCHA_SECRET` row
     5. In the tutors table create a tutor with an email you can log into Google with.
 Set the `tutor_is_active` and `tutor_is_superuser` columns to true
-5. Restart the application to finish configuration
+7. Rerun the application with the new configuration
-6. By logging in as a superuser account other objects can be created
+8. By logging in as a superuser account other objects can be created

 ## Use